America's Sweetheart (album): Music and composition

 Love, on various occasions, has stated her disappointment with the album.
 She demonstrated her extreme regret about the record in a September 2006 interview:

 "The sound on America's Sweetheart sucked beyond words.
 The production was a nightmare.
 Linda and I had written some really good songs, but they were rendered lazily and sound like shit.
 The art was horrific and not my idea and the label didn't back it at all.
 I was busy taking drugs to dull the pain of having lost everything and made a shit album to boot [...] the producer didn't know what he was doing and he just spent my money.
 It almost had a moment of being Exile on Main Street – almost – but that's like almost winning a race.
 You either do or you do not.
 And in this case it's a delightfully written record in parts and sonically untenable with two of the most pretentious songs I have ever written.
 I was so druggy I thought it'd be cute to rip off "(Smells Like) Teen Spirit" on "I'll Do Anything."
 Believe it or not, "All the Drugs", "Sunset Strip", "Mono" and "But Julian..." are all good songs.
 They just were produced crap and the songs weren't taken further than demo status.
 The art still makes me seethe.
 At least make it look cool, and instead there's me as a Playboy pinup.
 I love Olivia's art but that was personal for me – not art for a record."

 In the documentary The Return of Courtney Love, co-writer Linda Perry referred to America's Sweetheart by saying "a lot of heart went in to and it got ruined because her [Courtney] and her friend were coke'd out."
 In 2010, while addressing the Oxford Union, Love referred to the album as a "really crap record" and reasoned that drug issues were to blame for its content.

 In 2004, before the final production and release of the album, Love asked ex-Hole drummer Samantha Maloney to travel to France after drummer Patty Schemel left the album's recording sessions for a second time.
 After adding drum takes to the album, Maloney travelled back to the US and was put in charge of assembling Love's live band, which later became known as The Chelsea.
 After auditions, Maloney reconnected with guitarist Radio Sloan, found guitarist Lisa Leveridge, bassist Dvin Kirakosian, and the four women formed the core of Love's backing band.
 Violinist Emilie Autumn later joined the band.
-Brody Dalle of The Distillers also played some guitar for the album, but was left uncredited.
-Despite being initially offended by the lack of credit, Dalle was happy to be uncredited due to the album's subsequent mixed reception.